asantagata/fruit-ui/docs/md/core/components.md

 }
 ```

-By calling `this.setState.i` in the click listener, it is possible to dynamically alter the component's content without engaging in direct DOM manipulation (i.e. by changing the text node's `textContent` or the button's `innerHTML`.)
+By calling `this.setState.i()` in the click listener, it is possible to dynamically alter the component's content without engaging in direct DOM manipulation (i.e., by changing the text node's `textContent` or the button's `innerHTML`.)

-While this component consists of one template (the `<button>`) and a text node, it is common for a component to contain many children, which may be templates or even other components.
-However, the root of the subtree defined in `render()` *must* be a template.

 ## Rerendering